Skip to content

 According to Dulux Australia, Wash&Wear Low Sheen is the most widely used interior wall paint in the professional painting industry across Victoria, offering a Light Reflectance Value (LRV) that creates a clean, modern look without highlighting surface imperfections the way higher-sheen finishes do.

-Key takeaway: Low sheen is the most versatile interior wall finish for Melbourne homes — it combines good washability with imperfection-hiding properties, making it the standard choice for living rooms, hallways, bedrooms, and open-plan areas.
+Key takeaway: Low sheen is the most versatile interior wall finish for Melbourne homes, it combines good washability with imperfection-hiding properties, making it the standard choice for living rooms, hallways, bedrooms, and open-plan areas.

-Key takeaway: Low sheen or a dedicated kitchen-specific paint system like Dulux Wash&Wear Kitchen & Bathroom is the best paint finish for kitchen walls — it withstands cooking residue, condensation, and regular cleaning without deteriorating.
+Key takeaway: Low sheen or a dedicated kitchen-specific paint system like Dulux Wash&Wear Kitchen & Bathroom is the best paint finish for kitchen walls, it withstands cooking residue, condensation, and regular cleaning without deteriorating.

 For older Melbourne homes, it is also important to deal with peeling, mould, and ventilation issues before repainting.
+Painting straight over mould without treating it first is a common mistake, see our guide on how to treat mould before painting for the right process.

-Key takeaway: Bathroom walls require a moisture-resistant paint system — standard interior wall paint deteriorates in consistently humid conditions, so always use a dedicated bathroom formulation like Dulux Wash&Wear Kitchen & Bathroom in semi-gloss or low sheen.
+Key takeaway: Bathroom walls require a moisture-resistant paint system, standard interior wall paint deteriorates in consistently humid conditions, so always use a dedicated bathroom formulation like Dulux Wash&Wear Kitchen & Bathroom in semi-gloss or low sheen.

 Room Type Recommended Finish Why